 Throat – if you constrict your throat slightly, you can feel the rush of air in both directions.
 You can often hear it too if your environment is really quiet.
 As you progress deeper into the meditation, you can slowly release the tension you have in your throat until it is fully relaxed.

-Belly – if you are breathing properly, your belly should gently rise and fall.
+Belly – if you are breathing properly, your stomach should gently rise and fall.
+This is called belly breathing.
 You’ll feel your organs gently being squeezed or the skin of your abdomen gently stretching and relaxing.
 You can sometimes feel the movement of your clothing too.

 There are other places to observe the breath, but these are the easiest and most common.
 Choose one and stick to it for a few meditations.
 Avoid the temptation to switch back and forth if the technique doesn’t seem to be working.